of graduate employers say relevant experience is essential to getting a job with them

 Why choose this degree course?

-- SPECIALISE YOUR STUDIES – From Counselling and Guidance Skills to Youth and Community Development or Offender Management, choose from our optional modules to tailor your learning
+- SPECIALISE YOUR STUDIES – From Mental Wellbeing to Learning Disability or Criminology, choose from our optional modules to tailor your learning

 - WORK PLACEMENT – Gain valuable real-world experience by undertaking a work placement as part of your top-up course